lab1092/blender-manual_ja/manual/textures/painting.rst

 The format for saving a UV image is selected in the header of the Save Image window, and defaults to PNG (.png).

-If Packing is enabled in the window header, or if you manually :guilabel:`Image→Pack Image`, saving your images to a separate file is not necessary.
+If Packing is enabled in the window header, or if you manually *Image→Pack Image*, saving your images to a separate file is not necessary.